On the way to our first European Cup

 We have twice lost First Division matches to Aston Villa on this day in history.

-1912 - Sam Gilligan grabbed our consolation in a 2-1 home defeat in what was keeper Sam Hardy’s 240th and final reds game prior to joining Villa, while Robbie Robinson also turned out for the 271st and last time.
+1912 - Sam Gilligan grabbed our consolation in a 2-1 home defeat in what was keeper Sam Hardy’s 240th and final reds game prior to joining Villa, while right-half Bobby Robinson also turned out for the 271st and last time and outside-left John McDonald played for the 81st and final time.
 Harry Hampton bagged one of his fifteen goals past us, with Clem Stephenson scoring the first of his five against the reds.

 1926 - We went down 3-0 at Villa Park.
 Fred Norris bagged a brace, with Reg Chester grabbing the first of four goals past us.